Agoraphobia and Panic Attacks – Best Treatment 2023

 - Panic attacks, associated with acute fear of death.
 Those affected have the feeling that they will die at any moment.

-How agoraphobia is treated depends, among other things, on whether those affected “only” experience strong fears or whether increased panic attacks have already occurred in fearful situations.
+How agoraphobia is treated depends, among other things, on whether those affected “only” experience intense fears or increased panic attacks have already occurred in fearful situations.

-While agoraphobia without panic attacks is often still treated without the use of psychotropic drugs, antidepressants and/or strong tranquilizers are often used for agoraphobia with panic attacks.
-However, drug treatment of anxiety disorders is not without risks.
-Because such pharmacotherapy can be both addictive and lead to severe side effects.
-Fortunately, a new form of therapy has been available for a few years now that does not require any psychotropic drugs at all and yet usually leads to a significant reduction in the feeling of anxiety.
-Learn more about this new therapy against agoraphobia.
+While agoraphobia without panic attacks is often still treated without psychotropic drugs, antidepressants and/or strong tranquilizers are often used for agoraphobia with panic attacks.
+However, drug treatment for anxiety and other mental disorders carries risks.
+These medications can be addictive and/or lead to serious side effects.
+But fortunately, a new form of therapy has been available for several years that does not require psychotropic drugs and usually leads to a significant reduction in anxiety.

 For a long time, exposure therapy was considered the treatment of choice for agoraphobia.
 This is usually carried out as part of cognitive behavioral therapy.
-If those affected also suffer from recurring panic attacks, antidepressants and/or strong tranquilizers, so-called benzodiazepines, are usually used.
+However, if those affected also suffer from recurring panic attacks, antidepressants and/or strong tranquilizers, so-called benzodiazepines, are usually used.

 This combination of psychotherapy and pharmacotherapy is still the treatment most often used.
-But it is by no means the only way to get rid of agoraphobia.
-A much gentler and faster way is, for example, Solution-Focused Therapy (SFT) or the Bernhardt Method, which we will introduce to you in a moment.
+But it is by no means the only way to eliminate agoraphobia.
+A gentler and faster way is, for example, Solution-Focused Therapy (SFT) or the Bernhardt Method, which you can learn via our online course, THE ANXIETY CURE.

-Another problem is the use of so-called safety signals.
-For an agoraphobic, this can be, for example, the presence of another person whom they trust, such as their partner or even a therapist.
-But also calming tablets or a lucky charm are suitable as a safety signal.
-If this is present during exposure therapy, the feeling of anxiety may be significantly reduced, since there is something or someone within reach who gives one a sense of security.
-On the other hand, the absence of a safety signal can actually fuel the anxiety.
-It is not uncommon for sufferers to have a panic attack precisely when they realize that they have left the house without having a tranquilizer tablet with them for emergencies.
-In this respect, the long-term goal of any therapy should be to enable patients to do without safety signals altogether.
+Another problem with agoraphobia is the use of safety anchors.
+This can be, for example, the presence of another person they trust, such as their partner or even a therapist.
+But calming tablets or a lucky charm is also suitable as safety anchors.
+If this is present during exposure therapy, the feeling of anxiety may be significantly reduced since there is something or someone within reach which gives one a sense of security.
+On the other hand, the absence of a safety signal can actually fuel anxiety.
+For example, it is not uncommon for sufferers to panic when they realize they have left the house without having a tranquilizer tablet for emergencies.
+In this respect, the long-term goal of any therapy should be to enable patients to do without safety anchors altogether.

 Neuroplasticity is the ability of the human brain to form new networks even at an advanced age.
-Literally every single thought in the brain gives rise to new connections.
-Things that we think often can be recalled more and more easily, while thoughts that are rarely or never thought are neurally degraded.
+Literally, every single thought in the brain gives rise to new connections.
+Things we think repeatedly can be recalled more and more quickly, while thoughts that are rarely or never thought are neurally degraded.

 Good to know:

-Anyone who constantly thinks about what could happen in the worst case scenario will sooner or later have their brain automate the occurrence of fear in situations that are actually completely harmless.
+Anyone who constantly thinks about what could happen in the worst-case scenario will sooner or later have their brain automate fear in entirely harmless situations.